polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 1. The solution SHOULD minimize the barriers to entry in the ecosystem.
 1. The solution SHOULD work when the number of cores which the Polkadot UC can support changes over time.
 1. The solution SHOULD facilitate the optimal allocation of work to core of the Polkadot UC.
-1. The design SHOULD avoid creating additional dependencies on functionality which the Relay-chain need not strictly provide for the delivery of the Polkadot UC.
+1. The solution SHOULD avoid creating additional dependencies on functionality which the Relay-chain need not strictly provide for the delivery of the Polkadot UC.

 Furthermore, the design SHOULD be implementable and deployable in a timely fashion; three months from the acceptance of this RFC would seem reasonable.